GA-BEWD-2014/BEWD-2014/09_Models_Active_Record/starter_code/Movie_App_part1.md

 #Movie App

-Our client RetFlix wants BEWDiful students to develop an app.
+Our client RetFlix wants BEWD students to develop an app.

 They want an application that allows visitors to: